 Design thinking bestows your organization to focus more on problem finding and less on the problem- solving leading to a bounty of innovative ideas.
 The Institute of Electrical and Electronic Engineers (IEEE) released a report in 2005 titled “Why Software Fails.”
 The report notes that up to 15% of IT projects are abandoned and developers spend approximately 50% of their time on rework.

 By embracing Design Thinking, enterprises can improve their businesses.
-Some of the advantages of Design Thinking are-
+Some of the benefits of Design Thinking are-

 Acute problem identification